JohnWeese/bouncing-box-refactor/README.md

 Furthermore, if I made a mistake, it might not be immediately clear which step I made the mistake on, I would have to search through the entire function to figure out the mistake.
 Refactoring this code with separation of concerns and abstraction in mind can help improve the **readability** and **debuggability** of this code.

-To do this, we'll create _helper functions_ which are functions designed to _help_ the main function do its job.
-The first step is to identify the distinct steps to validating the password.
+First, identify the distinct steps to validating the password.
 Can you tell what they are?

 Here are the steps I would identify:
 1. Determine if the password is long enough